Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-how-to-increase-tenant-applications-at-your-rental-property.md

 category: Blog
 excerpt: Property managers know that occupancy is key.
 Retaining tenants, avoiding turnover, and filling vacant apartments as soon as possible helps keep profits healthy and avoids headaches for management and staff.
-And it’s not always about finding tenants but the right tenants, which can often be a challenge, especially in a highly competitive rental market.
 heroHeading: How to Increase Tenant Applications at Your Rental Property
 heroImg: /assets/get_more_tenant_applicants.jpg
 social: true